Test of Competence

 English Language Skills

-Withdrawal and refunds
+Withdrawal and Refunds

 If the name on your identification document is different from that on the confirmation you receive from us offering you an interview, you must provide original evidence that you are the person named in the letter.
 We will accept:

-If you do not bring one of the documents listed above, or if the document does not include your photograph, you will not be allowed to sit the interview.
+If you cannot provide the necessary document(s), you will not be allowed to sit the interview.

 What if I am absent or sick on the day of the interview?

 If you are unable to attend the interview because of serious illness or another overwhelming problem, we will make a full refund of your fee.
 However, for us to refund your fee, you must tell us as soon as possible, and provide the following evidence:

 What if something outside of my control has put me at a disadvantage?